AshAryan12104/Comsys_Hackathon/Readme.md

 4. Click **Evaluate Task A** or **Evaluate Task B**

-5. Wait for few sec to a min for processing...(At 1st try the localhost might restart or do some glitching, In that case repeat 4.
-Click **Evaluate Task A** or **Evaluate Task B** once again it will work )
+5. A progress bar appears for Task B and shows % as matcher.py runs in real-time.

+6. On invalid path or wrong structure, error message is now shown on the webpage.

-5. View metrics on screen !!!
+7. View metrics on screen after evaluation of respective Task !!!

+> ⏳ If the server restarts or glitches on first try, just click the button again after refresh.

 ---